MartinYeung5/20241108_DOSS_Marketplace/README.md

 7. public monitoring: don't need specific third party to check seller, and it can let public to monitor

 ## Project Summary
-This project aims to develop a decentrallize shopping platform for individual second-hand market in order to build a reliable regulations to increase the security of online shopping.
+This project aims to develop a decentralized shopping platform for individual second-hand market in order to build a reliable regulations to increase the security of online shopping.
 In current situation, we can not find a perfect way to protect our benefit from online shopping. online shopping in reliable platform can decrease the risk of the lost,